nusco/narjillos/backlog.md

 * Show things as blips when zooming out in infrared mode
 * Simpler senescence mechanism
 * Report conflicts in command-line arguments (like -s and file used together)
+* Command-line argument to start without visual effects
 * Narjillos eat eggs
 * Smoother contours when zooming in infrared mode
-* Adaptive graphics (disable effects when framerate plummets)
 * Encode CPU floatpoint precision in the experiment id (rather than use strictfp)
 * Conservation of energy in entire dish (with sun to give more energy)
 * Fix memory leak